Leak Testing in the Pharma Industry: Why is it important?

 Finally, it is important that pharmaceutical products reach consumers in their manufactured condition, as they may otherwise be deemed unsafe for use or rendered ineffective.
 While some pharmaceuticals have a long shelf life and will be effective after prolonged exposure to air, this is not the case in all circumstances – pharmaceutical products often have a short half-life, losing their effectiveness quickly.
 Other products may be unsafe when exposed to air, which could allow microorganisms such as bacteria to penetrate sterile materials or cause adverse reactions when brought into contact with air.
 Leak testing is crucial to ensure that pharma products are not losing effectiveness or becoming contaminated prior to use.
 Failing to conduct proper leak testing could lead to harmful results for consumers and patients.

-FlexPak TM Package Leak Detectors provide several leak testing solutions to suit your needs within the pharma industry.
-As different products require different testing conditions, FlexPak TM’s diverse seal integrity tests can ensure your packages meet the required ASTM testing standards.
+FlexPak Package Leak Detectors provide several leak testing solutions to suit your needs within the pharma industry.
+As different products require different testing conditions, FlexPak’s diverse seal integrity tests can ensure your packages meet the required ASTM testing standards.

 Bubble Leak Testing: Bubble Leak Testing is completed in an acrylic vacuum chamber.
 The sealed product is submerged in water and, when put under pressure, bubbles will form at any compromised points in the packaging.
 Bubble Leak Testing is an easy visual test that will ensure your packaging’s integrity while adhering to the ASTM D3078 testing standard.